 Everything recruiters need to know

 In this guide, we present tips and insights that aim to support hiring managers and businesses in their commitment to promote fair practices at all levels.

-Like blind hiring and diversity hiring, fair hiring is gaining ground in recent years as a solution to a multi-faceted problem.
+Like competency-based hiring and diversity hiring, fair hiring is gaining ground in recent years as a solution to a multi-faceted problem.
 Many organizations are spending significant funds to find the so-called “best hire.”
 The cost of hiring the wrong person is financial and can cost an organization hundreds of thousands of dollars.
 Add in the non-monetary costs of lost time, productivity, and morale, and it’s clear why companies are so invested in solving flaws in the recruitment process.

 What is fair recruiting?